studytutorials/octotree_light/se_tools/evaluation_scripts/README.md

 ## Evaluating on datasets
 The script `run_benchmarks.py` is used to evaluate supereight on multiple datasets.
-You can edit the lists over which the for loops iterate to change the datasets to evaluate, the volume resolutions used and the map type (currently only 'sdf' or 'ofusion').
+You can edit the lists over which the for loops iterate to change the datasets to evaluate, the map size used and the map type (currently only 'sdf' or 'ofusion').